front-matter/commonmeta-ruby/README.md

 # commonmeta-ruby: a Ruby library for conversion of scholarly metadata

 Ruby gem and command-line utility for conversion of DOI metadata from and to different metadata formats, including [schema.org](https://schema.org).
-Based on the [bolognese](https://github.com/datacite/bolognese) gem, but using [commonmeta](https://commonmeta.org) as the intermediate format.
+Based on the [bolognese](https://github.com/datacite/bolognese) gem, but using [commonmeta](https://commonmeta.org) as the intermediate format, and supporting additional metadata formats.

 ## Supported Metadata Formats